TigeyJewellAlibhai/comprobo22localization/README.md

 ### Goal
 Create a particle filter which uses a robot's lidar scan data to determine an estimate of the robot's pose and location on a given map.

-### Testing
+### Results
 We tested our particle filter using two methods: a gazebo simulation of a Neato robot driving around the Gauntlet world controlled using keyboard input, and bag files of the Turtlebot robot driving around the Academic Center 1st floor.
-We were provided maps for both settings.
+We were provided maps for both.

+In the end our particle filter tracks the robot's position well in both test scenarios and we are satisfied with the result.
+The point cloud, although it is fairly spread out, stays centered on the robot's actual position.
 - INSERT GIFS of PF in action

 ### Method